geudde/attic-chest/pages/13.reference/01.porden/docs.md

 A Gallic prince, the bold Aventurine;f

-. * When acted upon by fire, iron, cobalt, nickel, tellurium, and most of the metal?, fly off" in sparks, but zinc burns with a beautiful green flame, and its gaseous oxyde rises in clouds of white smoke.
+. * When acted upon by fire, iron, cobalt, nickel, tellurium, and most of the metal?, fly offin sparks, but zinc burns with a beautiful green flame, and its gaseous oxyde rises in clouds of white smoke.

 t The aventurine is a beautiful stone, consisting of brown, green, or red